-Papert's most fruitful relationship has been with LEGO, the Danish toy company known for its colorful, interlocking plastic bricks.
-Since 1989, Papert has held the unlikely title of "LEGO Professor of Learning Research," a designation that seems to amuse him to no end.
-Asked about the title, Papert grins from ear to ear, jumps out of his seat, and grabs what he calls the "LEGO Chair"--a small throne made entirely of LEGO pieces and embellished with rotating LEGO turtles.
-A gift from the company, it represents Papert's attempt to break down the barriers between school and play.
+Papert's most fruitful relationship has been with the LEGO toy company.
+Since 1989, Papert has held the unlikely title of "LEGO Professor of Learning Research," a fact that seems to amuse him to no end.
+Asked about the title, Papert grins from ear to ear, jumps out of his seat, and grabs what he calls the "LEGO Chair"--a small throne made entirely of yellow LEGO pieces and embellished with rotating LEGO turtles.
+A gift from the LEGO company, it represents Papert's attempt to break down the barriers between school and play.

-In the mid-1980's, Papert was looking for a way to match Logo with real-world objects.
-"Children love constructing things," Papert reasoned, "so let's choose a construction set and add to it whatever is needed for them to make cybernetic models."
-LEGO--one of the few toys left that allow kids to create objects of their own design--seemed the perfect building material for such an endeavor, so Papert pitched the idea to the company.
+In the mid-1980s, Papert was looking for a way to match Logo with real-world objects.
+"Children love constructing things," Papert thought, "so let's choose a construction set and add to it whatever is needed for them to make cybernetic models."
+LEGO--one of the few toys left that allows kids to create objects of their own design--seemed the perfect building material for such an endeavor, so Papert pitched the idea to the Danish company.
 "And that turned out to be the start of a good relationship," Papert says.

-The result was LEGO-Logo, which Papert and his colleagues fieldtested at James Hennigan Elementary School, an inner-city public school in Boston's Jamaica Plain neighborhood that has long been associated with the Media Lab.
+The result was LEGO-Logo, which Papert and his colleagues field-tested at James Hennigan Elementary School, an inner-city public school in Boston's Jamaica Plain neighborhood that has long been associated with the Media Lab.
 There, 3rd, 4th, and 5th graders used the Logo software and the LEGO building blocks--along with a variety of motors, sensors, and gears--to create small robotic objects: pop-up toasters, carnival rides, cars, and trucks.
 One student built a house with lights that turned on automatically after dark.

 LEGO began marketing LEGO-Logo in 1988, and it is now used in thousands of classrooms across the country.
-But Papert believes the learning tool can be improved.
+But Papert believes the learning tool can be improved upon.
 Currently, LEGO-Logo objects are connected to computer equipment via standard electrical wires, which limits their mobility.
 Papert would like to see the system become more portable.

 For several years, one of his graduate students, 26-year-old Randy Sargent, has been working on a remote-control version of LEGO-Logo.
-In the LEGO-Logo Lab--a cramped room full of Apple computers, bins of LEGO bricks, and assorted tools--Sargent holds a gray box, about the size of a cigarette pack.
-Stuffed with sophisticated electronics, it will make the remote-control version of LEGO-Logo possible.
-(Fieldtesting of the new version will begin in the spring.)
+In the LEGO-Logo Lab-- a cramped room full of Apple computers, bins of LEGO bricks, and assorted tools-- Sargent holds a gray box, about the size of a cigarette pack.
+Stuffed with sophisticated electronics, it will make the remote control version of LEGO-Logo possible.
+(Field-testing of the new version will begin next spring.)

-Sargent, a self-described "nerd" who as a child always was building things with LEGO (although never in school), seems like a kid in a candy shop as he shows off one of his creations--a six-legged LEGO "walker" that moves back and forth in frantic motions.
-It looks like something out of one of the "Star Wars" movies.
-"I would say my three really big interests are education, computers, and LEGO," Sargent says.
+Sargent, a self-described "nerd" who as a child was always building things with LEGO (although never in school), seems like a kid in a candy shop as he shows off one of his own creations--a six-legged LEGO "walker" that moves back and forth in frantic motions.
+It looks like something out of one of the Star Wars movies.
+"I would say my three really big interests are education, computers, and LEGO," he says.
 "And here they are, all three of them.
-I'm completely amazed that I can spend all my time doing this."
+I'm completely amazed that I can spend all my time doing this!"